chandansh27/Test_Automation_Emp_Assignment_Orange_HRM/README.md

    ###### Execution Test cases from Jenkins

-   have installed Jenkins and NPM pacakeg on EC2, configuration have done on Jenkins server , but facing some error related to NPM package , will figure that out soon
+    installed Jenkins and NPM pacakeg on EC2, configuration  on Jenkins server , and run the job